 An examination of what the principles are and how they relate to the investigative process.

-This 3-day training is specifically designed for investigators – or those with investigation experience.
-Participants are guided through interviewing witnesses; developing a witness statement and obtaining sign-off for the statement; and preparing questions for the witnesses to a complaint of harassment.
-On the completion of witness interviews, participants prepare for and action re-direct interviews with the primary parties to this complaint.
+During Level Two, the majority of time in the Program is spent on interviewing witnesses; with interviews occurring throughout Level Two.
+Participants are guided through interviewing witnesses; developing a witness statement, and preparing questions for the witnesses.
+On the completion of witness interviews, participants prepare for and conduct re-direct interviews with the primary parties.
+The areas of practical learning in Level Two are:

 INVESTIGATION LEVEL THREE